wp-plugins/kalendas/readme.txt

 Kalendas is a plugin that requires the data from your Google Calendar and display one or all your calendars in an event list.

-You can add widgets for each calendar in your side bar, or use the tag [kalendas:title,feed] to put an event list in pages or posts.
+You can use the tag [kalendas:title,feed] to put an event list in a pages or posts.

-See the screenshots for an infogram explaining how to set public a calendar and how to get the XML feed.
+See the screenshots for an infogram explaining how to set public a calendar where to get the XML feed.

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.